Live Well San Diego

 Social Participation

 Social isolation is associated with poor health and its impact is equivalent to smoking 15 cigarettes a day.
-San Diego offers many opportunities for social engagement, but older adults indicated that they wanted more programs for people with dementia, people who do not speak English and homebound individuals.
+San Diego offers many opportunities for social engagement, but older adults indicated that they wanted more programs for people with dementia, people who do not speak English, those with limited access to and understanding of technology, and homebound individuals.
 They also wanted more intergenerational programs and opportunities for civic engagement and leadership.

 Vision

-For more information or to join the Social Participation Theme Team, please contact Armida Martinez at armida.martinez@sdcounty.ca.gov.
+For more information or to join the Social Participation Team, please contact Lina Nasr at Lina.Nasr@sdcounty.ca.gov.

 Get Connected and Learn More

-- Feeling a sense of connection and belonging is important for all of us and can positively impact our health.
-The Get Connected Guide provides resources and strategies to help you get connected, whether you feel lonely, want to build connections to prevent loneliness, or are trying to help someone you know become more socially connected.
-Use and share this tool in your community:
+- Get Connected Guide: Feeling a sense of connection and belonging is important for all of us and can positively impact our health.
+The Age-Friendly Social Participation Team created the Get Connected Guide to provide resources and strategies to help you get connected, whether you feel lonely, want to build connections to prevent loneliness, or are trying to help someone you know become more socially connected.
+To request this resource in English, Spanish, Arabic, Tagalog, or Vietnamese, please email HealthierLiving.HHSA@sdcounty.ca.gov.

-- Ways to Engage: Staying socially engaged has multiple health benefits, and the Social Participation team is working to expand recreational and educational programming for older adults.
-The flyer lists ideas for older adults in San Diego County to get involved and stay engaged.
+- Ways to Engage Handout: Staying socially engaged has multiple health benefits, and the Age-Friendly Social Participation Team is working to expand recreational and educational programming for older adults.
+The Age-Friendly Social Participation Team created the Ways to Engage Handout to share ideas for older adults in San Diego County to get involved and stay engaged, including a special version of the handout for individuals who are homebound.
+To request this resource, please email HealthierLiving.HHSA@sdcounty.ca.gov.

 - Loneliness and Social Connections, AARP® Foundation Report, 2018: AARP’s researchers surveyed of over 6,000 U.S. residents age 45 and older.
 The report reveals predictors of loneliness, including size of social network, where you live, and your use of technology.